Skip to main content

 OPERATE_RET tkl_thread_release(const TKL_THREAD_HANDLE thread);

-• thread: Handle of the thread to be terminated.
+• Parameter: thread, the handle of the thread to be terminated.

 tkl_thread_get_watermark